tempire/festival/articles/what_is_the_dancefest_2012-09-17.md

 # What is the DanceFest?
 2012-07-15

 Chico has been a unique community for a long time.
+Ballroom, Lindy Hop, West Coast Swing - no matter what the style, dancers of all ages have made our community different from anywhere else in the world.
+Indeed; this is not rhetoric, world travelers have come through Chico and noted that there is no other dance community like it - anywhere.

 There was a time when Chico had 200 people coming out on a weekly basis, dancing all the ballroom dances, all having a great time, and willing to get out on the floor no matter what was playing.